The Brookbush Institute Glossary

 Contralateral

-Contralateral refers to the opposite side of the body or a structure.
-In anatomy, it is often used to describe movements or functions that occur on the opposite side of the body.
-For instance, the external oblique muscle performs contralateral rotation, which means it rotates the body to the opposite side.
+Contralateral refers to the "opposite side."
+Contralateral is a term used to describe movements or structures that occur on the opposite side of the body.

 Convex